Pennsylvania Route 61: Schuylkill County

 Farther north, the route continues through wooded areas with some development and bends northwest, intersecting Centre Street, which crosses the Schuylkill River into the borough of Mount Carbon.
-PA 61 passes through a section of the borough of Palo Alto before it comes to a bridge over a Reading Blue Mountain and Northern Railroad line and enters the city of Pottsville.
+PA 61 passes through a section of the borough of Palo Alto before it comes to a bridge over a Reading Blue Mountain and Northern Railroad line and enters Pottsville.
 Here, the road becomes South Claude A. Lord Boulevard and passes near commercial development, crossing the Schuylkill River before coming to an intersection with US 209.

 Past this intersection, PA 61 turns into a four-lane undivided road and runs past businesses to the east of Center City Pottsville, with the road name changing to North Claude A. Lord Boulevard after crossing East Norwegian Street.
 The route heads near residential and commercial development with some wooded areas, becoming a divided highway and curving to the northeast.
 The road turns north and leaves Pottsville for Norwegian Township, passing through woodland as Pottsville-St. Clair Highway.
 PA 61 heads into business areas and passes to the east of Fairlane Village Mall, entering East Norwegian Township.
 The route bends north-northwest and enters the borough of St. Clair, where it becomes Joseph H. Long Boulevard and runs between wooded areas to the west and residential areas to the east, curving to the north and passing west of a shopping center.

 PA 61 leaves St. Clair for New Castle Township and becomes an unnamed four-lane undivided highway that heads into forested mountains to the west of Mill Creek.
-The road curves northwest and transitions into a three lane road with one northbound lane and two southbound lanes that reaches the community of Darkwater, where it turns to the north.
+The road curves northwest and transitions into a three lane road with one northbound lane and two southbound lanes that reaches Darkwater, where it turns to the north.

 The route becomes four lanes again and continues through forests, turning into a divided highway.
 PA 61 turns northwest and the median widens as it winds north through mountainous areas, becoming Skyline Drive and crossing into Blythe Township.
 The divided road curves to the northwest through more woodland before it comes to an interchange with Schuylkill Mall Road that provides access to a commercial area to the west of the road.
 The median of the route narrows and it continues into Ryan Township, reaching a cloverleaf interchange with I-81.